coderobe/arch-historical-archive/README.md

 - upload all files in this list to archive.org

 - if one of the files fails to upload, report the package name to stdout.
 The script needs to be run again for this package name.
+The status is recorded in an sqlite database and used to skip successful uploads on the next run.